HISKP-LQCD/sLapH-projection-NG/doc/Manual.md

 take the contractions for configuration 2552 in the form of HDF5 files.
 Also we take his projected correlators in the form of TSV files to compare to.

-### Momentum parameterization
+### Momentum parametrization

-Markus' parameterization works as
+Markus' parametrization works as
 $$ p_1 = \frac{P'}{2} + q' \,, \quad p_2 = \frac{P'}{2} - q' \,. $$

-The parameterization used in this code here is $p_1 = P - q$ and $p_2 = q$ for the case of two particles.
-This means that in order to convert his parameterization into mine one has to use the relations
+The parametrization used in this code here is $p_1 = P - q$ and $p_2 = q$ for the case of two particles.
+This means that in order to convert his parametrization into mine one has to use the relations
 $$ P = P' \,, \quad q = \frac{P'}{2} - q' \,. $$

 The other way around works as